Command Line

 meteor generate feed --templatePath=/scaffolds-ts

-Note that this is not a CLI framework inside meteor but just giving some solutions for really common problems out of the box.
+is just a command for generating code that is common in Meteor projects.
 Check out Yargs, Inquirer or Commander for more information about CLI frameworks.

 How to rename things?